From Structural Equation Modeling to Targeted Learning: A Tutorial Introduction to Targeted Maximum Likelihood Estimation for SEM Researchers: SEM and TMLE Approaches to Causal Inference

-We define $Q(A, \bs X) = \bE(Y | A, \bs X)$ and $g(A | \bs X) = \bP(A | \bs X)$, where $Q(A, \bs X)$ can be estimated from the observed data and the $g(A | \bs X)$ is nuisance parameter that will be used in the subsequent targeting step \citep{gruber-2009}.
-For concreteness, we assume the measurement $Y$ is continuous, while other types, such as binary, can also be accommodated with minor modifications \citep{luquefernandez-2018}.
-For an unbounded continuous outcome, it is generally recommended to scale $Y$ with the min-max transformation \citep{frank-2023,van-der-laan-2011}
+where $Q$ is the outcome regression and $g$ is the propensity score, which is considered as a nuisance parameter and will be used in the targeting step.
+For concreteness, we assume $Y$ is continuous.
+In practice, one often bounds $Y$ to improve numerical stability; for an unbounded continuous outcome, one convenient option is min--max scaling \citep{van-der-laan-2011, frank-2023},

-followed by the inverse transformation after the point and set estimations are completed.
-The first step in implementing TMLE is to obtain an initial estimate of $\bE(Y | A, \bs X)$.
-Since the outcome is bounded in $[0,1]$, one could use logistic regression or machine learning algorithms for estimation, but incorporating cross-validation to avoid overfitting is crucial and generally recommended \citep{gruber-2010}.
-Predictions from the fitted or trained model yield $Q_n^0(A = 1, \bs X_i)$ and $Q_n^0(A = 0, \bs X_i), \forall i \in \{1,2, \cdots, n\}$.
-The targeting step begins with estimating the propensity score, $g(A \mid \bs X)$.
-The clever covariate $H(g, A, \bs X)$, derived from the efficient influence function, is defined to be